ggouws/HPC_RNAseq/README.md

   published or publically-available reference genome or transcriptome with (preferably) a high level of annotation.

-  This protocol has been written for use with the University of Sheffield's [BESSEMER](https://docs.hpc.shef.ac.uk/en/latest/bessemer/index.html) HPC system, but should be applicable to any GNU/Linux-based HPC system, with appropriate software installations and modification.
+  This protocol has been written for use with the University of Sheffield's [Stanage](https://docs.hpc.shef.ac.uk/en/latest/stanage/index.html#gsc.tab=0) HPC system, but should be applicable to any GNU/Linux-based HPC system, with appropriate environments, software installations and modification.
 Your mileage may vary.

   Code which the user (that's you) must run is highlighted in a code block like this: